 All AMP – Sequential Search (Full Table Scan)

-The full table scan touches each row only once and provides access for any combination of columns in the WHERE clause.
-It’s a good choice if all rows need to be accessed.
-It reads each data block and usually requires a spool table as large as the base table.
+A full table scan accesses each row once and allows access to any column combination in the WHERE clause.
+It is ideal when all rows require access.
+It reads every data block and typically necessitates a spool table of equivalent size to the base table.

-A full table scan is mandatory if the RowHash of the WHERE clause column values doesn't match the Primary Index columns of the searched table and no other access path, such as a secondary index, is available.
+A full table scan is necessary when the RowHash of the WHERE clause does not correspond to the Primary Index columns of the table being searched, and there are no other access paths, such as a secondary index, to utilize.

 All AMP – Binary Search